technoquo/cv-leo/README.md

     •  I’m  improving on Laravel and Vue
     •  I’m looking to collaborate on a project with Laravel.
     •  I’m looking for a remote job!
+    •  I can easily communicate with people without a communication barrier through chat, whatsapp and email simply and nothing complicate
     •  I'm loving all-things Vue, Livewire, Inertia, Filament and Laravel.
 Have recently worked on my first Full-Stack project.
     •  I´m enjoy learn and earn everything!

 ## 🛠 Skills & Tech Stack